rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 </div>
 ```

-For more details, read [this](https://css-tricks.com/almanac/selectors/a/after-and-before/) on CSS Tricks.
+For more details, read the article listed under Useful Articles [below](#before-and-after-pseudo-elements-1) on CSS Tricks.

 ---